stephenv13/blog-project/README.md

 # blog-project

-This is a basic blogging site made with Django
+This is a basic code along blogging site made with Django